Ibiza clubbing: Cathy Guetta – New beginnings

-This aptitude for socialising has never gone unnoticed, and at the end of last summer, Cathy was offered her own night at Hï Ibiza with free rein to do her own thing – all she needed to do was come up with a concept.
+This is aptitude for socialising has never gone unnoticed, and at the end of last summer, Cathy was offered her own night at Hï Ibiza by Yann Pissenem.
+Cathy and Yann had been friends for long time and both have a lot of industry experience so they decided to join forces on a new adventure at Hï Ibiza – all she needed to do was come up with a concept.
 “At first I panicked because I thought ‘oh my god, what can I do?’,” she laughs.
 “But then I thought, it’s okay, I’ll take the risk.
 Now’s the time for me.”
 The result is GangStar, the club’s new Monday night party with a decidedly hip-hop, urban flavour and a powerfully feminine undercurrent – a signal of personal acceptance as much as praise for her support network.

 “During that difficult time, it was my girlfriends who were around me,” Cathy explains.
 “So I wanted a night that had girls at the front – to show they’re all part of my gang.”
 There’s a strong boxing theme too, which is no coincidence – Cathy feels like she’s been through the rounds and this imagery is a means to reassert authority – metaphorically and literally.
 “I can’t organise a party unless I’m involved in everything,” she says.
 “And I wanted there to be a strong boxing image because it’s me in the ring, it’s my comeback!”